-Includes employment income (wages, salaries, commissions and net self-employment income) and Employment Insurance benefits.
+Includes income from employment (wages, salaries, commissions and self-employment income) and from Employment Insurance.

 Level of geography

 Is a code designating the type of geographic area to which the information in the table applies.
 See the section on Geography for further information.